awsdocs/aws-systems-manager-user-guide/doc_source/managed_instances.md

 For information about Systems Manager prerequisites, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.
 For information about configuring on\-premises servers and VMs as managed instances, see [Setting Up AWS Systems Manager for Hybrid Environments](systems-manager-managedinstances.md)\.

 **Increase security posture on managed instances**
+For more information increasing your security posture against unauthorized root\-level commands on your instances, see [Restrict Access to Root\-Level Commands Through SSM Agent](ssm-agent-restrict-root-level-commands.md)

+**Reset the password on a managed instance**
+If you forget or want to change the password to one of your managed instances, you can reset it using the AWS Systems Manager **Managed Instances** console or the AWS CLI\.
+For more information, see [Resetting Passwords on Managed Instances](managed-instances-password-reset.md)\.

+**Related Content**
-For information increasing your security posture against unauthorized root\-level commands on your instances, see [Restrict Access to Root\-Level Commands Through SSM Agent](ssm-agent-restrict-root-level-commands.md)
++ For information about increasing your security posture against unauthorized root\-level commands on your instances, see [Restrict Access to Root\-Level Commands Through SSM Agent](ssm-agent-restrict-root-level-commands.md)
++ AWS Config provides AWS Managed Rules, which are predefined, customizable rules that AWS Config uses to evaluate whether your AWS resource configurations comply with common best practices\.
+AWS Config Managed Rules include the [ec2\-instance\-managed\-by\-systems\-manager](https://docs.aws.amazon.com/config/latest/developerguide/ec2-instance-managed-by-ssm.html) rule\.
+This rule checks whether the Amazon EC2 instances in your account are managed by Systems Manager\.
+For more information, see [AWS Config Managed Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_use-managed-rules.html)\.